Why writing became a big part of me.

 But not her dreams.

 She went to another place and left everything but her passion.
 The little girl, now in her teenage years, still has something to show the world.
 She managed to write a little more until she found the halt of her misfortunes.
 All her hopes are becoming clearer to her.
 She didn’t need the opinion of others to do what she wants.
-Her mind sets a proper principle for her to follow.
+Her

 She allowed herself to be as fragile and vulnerable as she could be.
 Then she started from square one and began writing again not just in secret diaries but for the whole world to see.
 Though she still has paths to conquer and obstacles to overcome, she feels safer than the little girl she once was.

 And that’s the story I do love to go back again and again and again because that’s where it all started.
 If it wasn’t because of what I went through, nothing could inspire me most.
 I want to quote something though, “Love the process.”
 Because that’s where all the fun is.

 Random posts on my #dailyjournal